Browsing Tag

 In Lebanese Arabic, "All" is written using the Latin script as: Kel Using the Arabic script, it is written as: كل Listen to this word pronounced (audio) Examples in sentences or statements "All the passengers…

-In Lebanese Arabic, “Company” (as in a for-profit organization) is written using the Latin script as: Sherke Using the Arabic script, it is written as: شركة In Lebanese Arabic, “Companies” (as in for-profit organizations) is written…
+In Lebanese Arabic, “Company” (the noun, as in a for-profit organization) is written using the Latin script as: Sherke Using the Arabic script, it is written as: شركة In Lebanese Arabic, “Companies” (the noun) is written using the…

 “Each” in Lebanese Arabic